PulseWaves/Specification/specification.rst

   The GPS time at which the laser pulse was fired.
 For compatibility with LAS 1.4 this field will usually store either the GPS week time or the Adjusted Standard GPS time as a double-precision floating point number.
 This is specified by the global encoding bits in the Pulse header.

 Offset to WaveSamples:
   The offset in bytes from the start of the Waves file to the samples of the waveform.
-How the pulse is sampled is described in the indexed "Pulse Descriptor Record".
+How the pulse is sampled (and more) is described in the indexed "Pulse Descriptor".

 X_A, Y_A, and Z_A:
   The anchor point of the pulse.
 Scaling and offseting the integers X_A, Y_A, and Z_A with scale and offset from the header gives the actual coordinates in world coordinates.
 The anchor point equals the location of the scanner's optical origin at the time the laser was fired, if the "Offset from Optical Center to Anchor Points" field of the "Pulse Description Record" is zero.